jerodriguezs/jerodriguezs.github.io/_pages/research.md

 permalink: /research/
 ---

+---

-# PUBLICATIONS
+# Publications

 - Planas M-E, García PJ, Bustelo M, Carcamo CP, Martinez S, Ñopo H, et al. (2015) Effects of Ethnic Attributes on the Quality of Family Planning Services in Lima, Peru: A Randomized Crossover Trial. *PLoS ONE 10*(2): e0115274. https://doi.org/10.1371/journal.pone.0115274

 ---

-# WORKING PAPERS AND ONGOING RESEARCH
+# Working Papers and Ongoing Research

 - Bergman, P., Kopko, E., & Rodriguez, J. E. (2021). *Using Predictive Analytics to Track Students: Evidence from a Seven-College Experiment* (No. w28948).
 National Bureau of Economic Research.